 your property price by $10,000.

-And sellers agents can gain more by crafting the double hands transactions even the price is lower.
+Moreover, sellers agents can gain more by crafting the double hand’s transactions even the price is lower.

-Unfortunately double-handed transaction is extensively practiced in Japan.
+Unfortunately, the double-handed transaction is extensively practised in Japan.

 First, dual agencies are not prohibited by law.